A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Numerical examples

 \paragraph{Numerical experiments}

 For this example we consider three different numerical analyses: \begin{itemize} \item A convergence study; \item A conservation properties study.
-In particular a curl free condition of the two subdomains and the power balance will be investigated. \item A spectral analysis. \end{itemize}

-The simulations take place on a unit square $\Omega=[0, 1]^2$, decomposed by an interface placed diagonally between the lower left and upper right vertex as shown in Fig \ref{fig:mesh_wave}.
+In particular, a curl free condition of the two subdomains and the power balance will be investigated. \item A spectral analysis. \end{itemize} The simulations take place on a unit square $\Omega=[0, 1]^2$, decomposed by an interface placed diagonally between the lower left and upper right vertex as shown in Fig \ref{fig:mesh_wave}. \revone{For the first two analysis the St\"ormer-Verlet method has been used with time step time step of $\Delta t=0.001 \; \mathrm{[s]}$.}

 \paragraph{Time domain simulations}

 An analytical solution has been used for the boundary inputs and the verification of the simulations.
 The exact solution consists of a temporal and spatial part given by